spareinetrip/stremula-1/README.md

 - Check server logs for authentication errors

 ### Torrent downloads taking too long or getting stuck
-- The fetcher now uses a 1-minute timeout for Real Debrid torrent downloads (reduced from 5 minutes)
+- The fetcher now uses a 1-minute timeout for new Real Debrid torrent downloads (reduced from 5 minutes)
-- If a torrent is still downloading after 1 minute, the fetcher will:
+- For existing torrents that are still downloading, the fetcher will:
-  - Save the torrent status to the database
+  - Check the torrent status once (no waiting)
+  - Show the current progress percentage (e.g., "still downloading (45.20%)")
   - Move on to the next post
-  - Skip that magnet link for 30 minutes to avoid repeated attempts
-  - Retry automatically on the next fetch cycle
+  - Recheck on the next fetch cycle (every 15 minutes) to see if it's finished
 - This prevents the script from getting stuck on slow downloads
-- You'll see messages like "⏰ Timeout waiting for torrent..." and "⏭️ Skipping... still downloading from previous attempt" in the logs
+- You'll see messages like "⏳ Torrent still downloading (X.XX%) - will check again next fetch" in the logs
+- Once a torrent finishes downloading, it will be automatically processed on the next fetch cycle

 ### Database errors
 - Ensure the plugin directory is writable